 Participation is voluntary.
-The course is not suitable for people who wholly deny the existence of a problem.
+The course is not suitable for people who wholly deny the existence of a problem or issue.
 Participants are asked to take responsibility for contributing actively throughout.

-Booking The standard price for the full course is £950.
+Booking The standard price for the full course is £950 +VAT.
 Reduced fees available for members of participating organisations (such as MPS, MDU, MDDUS).

 Sometimes the Clinic is able to organise payment options – please get in touch for details.
 Please call 0203 468 4194 to make a payment, to discuss options and to arrange the pre-course phone call, or email firstname.lastname@example.org.

 Disclaimer The course can provide only one element of prevention or remedial plans.
 Completion of the course is not in itself seen as sufficient to determine fitness to practice, which may not be fully achieved unless additional elements are put in place (such as psychotherapy, practice supervision, or monitored re-training etc).
 CPD certificates are provided.
 No report on participants progress or engagement will be provided.

 Terms and Conditions All bookings are made in agreement with our terms and conditions.